DAC8 Client Readiness: Getting Crypto Clients Ready Before the First Exchange (2026)

 Sources

-- DAC8 client readiness = pre-first-exchange prep (identity/NIF correctness with platforms, complete disclosed history, reconciled position, flagged discrepancies); distinct from the ongoing post-exchange reconciliation workflow
+- DAC8 client readiness is pre-first-exchange preparation (identity and NIF correctness with the platforms, a complete disclosed history, a reconciled position, and flagged discrepancies), distinct from the ongoing post-exchange reconciliation workflow.

-- DAC8 in force from 1 January 2026; first automatic exchange of crypto-asset data to tax authorities in 2027; CASPs already collecting user tax identification/identity and transaction data — readiness window is now and finite
+- DAC8 is in force from 1 January 2026, with the first automatic exchange of crypto-asset data to tax authorities in 2027; CASPs are already collecting user tax-identification and identity and transaction data, so the readiness window is now and finite.

-- After the exchange a previously unreported position is visible and a correction is generally treated under tax-audit procedures rather than voluntary disclosure (penalty consequences not quantified here — jurisdiction-specific, avocat fiscaliste/tax adviser question)
+- After the exchange a previously unreported position is visible, and a correction is generally treated under tax-audit procedures rather than voluntary disclosure (penalty consequences are not quantified here; they are jurisdiction-specific and an avocat fiscaliste or tax adviser question).
+The decision to correct or disclose is the client's on legal and tax advice, not the firm unilaterally; the firm surfaces and reconciles within its professional scope.
+This is not legal or tax advice.

 Expert-Comptable & Crypto Clients in France: Scope, Limits, DAC8 Prep (2026)